StablR/EURR-stablecoin-evm/doc/masterminter.md

 the [Qredo Network](https://www.qredo.com/) which provides a cost-efficent and flexible option.*

 The MasterMinter is a governance contract.
-It delegates the functionality of the `masterMinter` role in the SafeNed Stablecoin contract to multiple addresses.
+It delegates the functionality of the `masterMinter` role in the StablR token contract to multiple addresses.
 (The `masterMinter` role can add and remove minters from a FiatToken and set their allowances.)
 The MasterMinter contract delegates the minter management capability to `controllers`.
 Each `controller` manages exactly one `minter`, and